KleineEdelweiss/lmsensors_rb/README.md

 # Sensor object, but will return the number of features.
 s.count # or s.count_s

+# Locate a specific Sensor on a SensorSpawner.
+This is
+# a shorthand way to assign a specific sensor, quickly, if you
+# already know the path, such as what might have been returned
+# from another gem or script.
+s.locate :path # Where path is something like '/sys/class/hwmon/hwmon3'

 # Assign a list of all the selected sensors available
 # ``.enum`` will return a list of LmSensors::AbsSensor objects
 # or their subclasses.